wking/lesson-manager/02-sprint-choices-and-tasks.md

 title: Choices, Focus and Tasks for the Sprint
 ---

+# Important preamble

 **NOTE**: the tasks will first be handled in the etherpad to make interactions more fluid

  **NOTE**: maybe, a very first version would be better of with using an existing package manager

+ - bower is very promising as it uses git directly, but it is very flat on dependency handling (no resolution of transitive dependencies), bower does not handle "virtual packages"
+ - most other package manager are either custom hosted (no direct git hosting) and/or handle only specific kind of packages (e.g., javascript modules)

  # Focus

 A good target for the sprint is a complete system working with the main subpart of our lessons (shell, git, ...).
 We should rather target a complete system with only a few lessons, rather than a feature-rich system that is incomplete.